bufbuild-ru/docs/docs/reference/inputs/index.md

 # Buf CLI inputs

-The various I/O options for the Buf CLI may seem a bit daunting—this reference aims to sort out both what these options do, and why they're necessary.In general, a Buf input is a collection of Protobuf files acted on by many of the Buf CLI commands.
+The various I/O options for the Buf CLI may seem a bit daunting — this reference aims to sort out both what these options do, and why they're necessary.In general, a Buf input is a collection of Protobuf files acted on by many of the Buf CLI commands.
 In most cases, the input is a [module](../../cli/modules-workspaces/), but a variety of other formats are supported and explained below.

 ::: tip By default, the Buf CLI uses the current directory as its input for all commands.